As a meditation teacher, one of the questions people often ask me is how to stop falling asleep during meditation.

 It’s a very common occurrence.
 You’ve had a busy day, you’re tired, you know you need to meditate, so you lie down and shut your eyes.
 Perhaps you practice some deep breathing techniques or you listen to a relaxing guided meditation.
 Fast forward an hour and you wake up, realising that once again you feel asleep during meditation.

-The reason we fall asleep during meditation is because we struggle to find the right balance between focus and relaxation.
+The reason we fall asleep during meditation is that we struggle to find the right balance between focus and relaxation.
 When you meditate, you do both: focus and relax.
-You focus on your breathing, on the sound of the guided meditation instructor’s voice, or on a difference object of meditation.
+You focus on your breathing, on the sound of the guided meditation instructor’s voice, or on a different object of meditation.
 This relaxes you.
 However, sometimes it relaxed you a little too much.
 That’s when you fall asleep during meditation.

-This is both a blessing and a curse, because many people intentionally use meditation to get to sleep.
+This is both a blessing and a curse because many people intentionally use meditation to get to sleep.

 But what if you want to stop falling asleep when meditating?

 Well, for starters, you might want to ask yourself whether it is actually a good thing that you’re dozing off when you meditate.
 If you’re not getting enough sleep at other times, it probably is a good thing.
-May Clinic states that we all need about 7 to 9 hours sleep every night.
+Mayo Clinic states that we all need about 7 to 9 hours sleep every night.
 Are you snoozing enough?
 If not, you’re probably falling asleep in meditation because your body and mind are simply getting the rest they need.